-13.4.5.2 The road network identified in Map 13-4.2 will provide connectivity and a fine grained multimodal network to encourage walking and cycling within the Node.
+13.4.5.2 The road network identified in Map 13-4.1 will provide connectivity and a fine grained multimodal network to encourage walking and cycling within the Node.

 - a.
-All roads shown should be public. - b.
-The design, access requirements and public/private responsibilities for roads and pedestrian connections will be determined through the development application process. - c.
-Adjustments to the road network may be made without amendment to Map 13-4.2 at the City's discretion to accommodate block development, while maintaining the goal of breaking up large blocks with roads and pedestrian easements.
+All roads shown should will be public. - The design, access requirements and public/private responsibilities for roads and pedestrian connections will be determined through the development application process. - Adjustments to the road network may be made without amendment to Map 13-4.1 at the City's discretion to accommodate block development, while maintaining the goal of breaking up large blocks with roads and pedestrian easements.

-13.4.5.3 A limited number of private roads may be considered subject to the following:
+13.4.5.3 Notwithstanding 13.4.5.2.a., a limited number of private roads may be considered subject to the following:

-a. public easements will be required;

-- b. required right-of-way widths will be provided; and - c. appropriate terminus may be required for maintenance and operations where a public road connects with a private road.
+- a. public easements will be required; - required right-of-way widths for the classification of the road that is constructed will be provided; and - c. appropriate terminus may be required for maintenance and operations where a public road connects with a private road.